SianCulligan/reading-notes/README.md

 - Customer: Has both a birthday and hair color
 - Birthday: Belongs to the customer, but does not have a hair color
 - Hair Color: Attribute of the customer, no birthday

+<br><br>
+<br><br>

+*Class 04 Reading*

+**What makes an interface useful?**
+- It standarizes and simplifies complex operations

+**Why is middleware called middleware?**
+- It's software that exists between two other software, or. more literally, middle software.

+**Fundamentally, what does it mean to have a mock of something?
+Why is this useful?**
+-  Mocks are fake methods  with pre-programmed behavior as well as pre-programmed expectations.
+This is useful while in the tesing phase of developement.

+**What does it mean to have a mock database?**
+- Creating a fake database with the samesame structure, data models, and commands but it only exists for the lifetime of the test.